Practice overview

 (3) foreign judgment registration proceedings in the BVI Commercial Court (2-day hearing in March 2024).

 • Banking arbitration (£20m) – Acting as junior counsel in a £20m London-seated ad hoc arbitration in the wealth management / private banking sector (led by Terence Mowschenson KC).
-Successfully settled.

 • LCIA arbitration (US$4m) – Acting as sole counsel for the successful claimant in an LCIA arbitration in the oil & gas sector.

-• ICC arbitration (US$300m) – Acting as Tribunal Secretary to a three-member ICC Tribunal in a US$300m international commercial arbitration.
+• ICC arbitration (US$300m) – Acting as tribunal secretary to a three-member ICC Tribunal in a US$300m international commercial arbitration.

 • Arbitration enforcement proceedings (Comm Ct, US$100m) – Assisting as junior counsel in potential Commercial Court enforcement proceedings concerning multiple LCIA awards valued at over US$100m.